dirty-laundry/vroemvroem/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0 - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details

+Logo made by [Surang](https://www.flaticon.com/authors/surang) from [Flagicon](https://www.flaticon.com)